halesyy/kas-form-app/README.md

 ### When creating a new Student in the SESSION
 Since the web application is meant to be one page I've built it so the same data is served when refreshed as well as submitted.
-When sending the form data to the API to process, the return for having a new Student in SESSION will be:
+When sending the form data to the API to process, an **example** JSON return from the API would be:

 ```json
 {